-Telecommunications companies are charged with the task of constantly updating learning materials and upgrade them to fit the constant flux in a technology with new products and services and ever-changing market conditions.
+Telecommunications companies are charged with the task of updating learning materials and upgrade them to fit the constant flux in technology with new products and services and ever-changing market conditions.
 How can they do this effectively?
 The answer is simple: mobile learning.
 Mobile learning gives companies the ability to digitally change training course material when necessary without having to recall former printed material.
 Not only does this save a lot of time and money, but it also enables companies to meet their learners where they are, no matter the time or location.

-One of the telecommunication companies that has embraced mobile learning (Mlearning) is BlackBerry.
+One of the telecommunication companies that has embraced mobile learning (learning) is BlackBerry.
 BlackBerry’s Channel Partner Training Team worked with the company OnPoint Digital, to move beyond the traditional online training courses and webinars.
 The result was launching weekly materials to detail essential features of BlackBerry 10 as mLearning content that would be delivered to the team’s mobile phone.

 Let’s look at how OnPoint Digital did this:

 - The sales representatives at leading wireless carriers and big businesses all around the world were encouraged to subscribe to BlackBerry 10 Product News.
-This content would be available in HTML, marketing and technical videos, and short assessments and delivered to whichever tablet or mobile device they wanted (in BlackBerry, Google Android, Apple iOS, and Windows Phone).
-The material is delivered as push notifications to increase the engagement.
+This content would be available in HTML, marketing and technical videos, and short assessments.
+This will then be delivered to whichever tablet or mobile device they wanted (in BlackBerry, Google Android, Apple iOS, and Windows Phone).
+The material is conveyed as push notifications to increase the engagement.

 - BlackBerry and OnePoint Digital employed different social networking features to distribute various informational updates and posting on the web via RSS feeds.
 Users of this social networking platform were able to interact privately with their peers through message boards, ask questions, and share strategies regarding sales.